hugowetterberg/advent2024/README.md

 ### Day 10

-This is probably not the best solution, I'll have to do some googling of pivot queries.
+~~This is probably not the best solution, I'll have to do some googling of pivot queries.~~

+Nah, this was fine.

 ``` sql
 WITH reckoning AS (